Sutton Hoo helmet: Syncretism

 Further evidence for the burial's association with Rædwald has been adduced from the presence of items with both Christian and pagan significance.
 The burial is in most respects emphatically pagan; as a ship-burial, it is the manifestation of a pagan practice predating the Gregorian reintroduction of Christianity into Britain, and may have served as an implicit rejection of the encroaching Frankish Christianity.
 Three groups of items, however, have clear Christian influences: two scabbard bosses, ten silver bowls, and two silver spoons.
 The bowls and scabbard bosses each display crosses, the former with chasing and the latter with cloisonné.
-The spoons are even more closely associated with the Catholic Church, inscribed as they are with a cross, and the names ΠΑΥΛΟΣ (Paulos) and ΣΑΥΛΟΣ (Saulos), both of which were used by Paul the Apostle.
+The spoons are even more closely associated with the Catholic Church, inscribed as they are with a cross, and the names ΠΑΥΛΟΣ (Paulos) and ΣΑΥΛΟΣ (Saulos), both names were used by Paul the Apostle.
 Even if not baptismal spoons, invoking the conversion of Paul—a theory which has been linked to Rædwald's conversion at Kent—they are unmistakably associated with Christianity.